BLSQ/openhexa-push-pipeline-action/README.md

 You can also provide the following optional parameters:

 - `path`: The path to the pipeline file.
-Default is `.`.
+Default is `.`
 - `versionName`: The name of the version.
-Default is no name.
+Default is no name
 - `versionDescription`: The description of the version.
-Default is no description.
+Default is no description